gahabeen/minie/README.md

 - Two methods: `compress` & `decompress`.
 - You pass in a string, you get a shorter string.

+### Gotchas
+- The method `compress` is not a pure function.
+Compressing several times the same input won't return the same output.
+- The method `decompress` is a pure function.
+Decompressing several times the same input will return the same output.

 # Get started
 ```js
 import { compress, decompress } from 'minie';